 1973 and Me is my third book for Hansib publications.

-In the summer of 1973, could the West Indies erase the disappointment of 1969 and produce a rewarding experience for thousands of Caribbean migrants in Britain and their British born descendants?
+In the summer of 1973, could the West Indies erase the disappointment of their previous England tour in 1969?
+Could they produce a rewarding experience for thousands of Caribbean migrants in Britain and their British born descendants?

 1973 and Me outlines the significance of this tour for the Caribbean diaspora and others in Britain.